The Digital Democracy Camp WS 25/26

 Dr. Simon Derpmann (KIT - ARRTI), Hannes Haßmann (Uni Tübingen), Sarah Herrmann (KIT - HoC), Anika Kaiser (Uni Tübingen), Dr. Alexa Maria Kunz (KIT - HoC), Prof. Dr. Michael Mäs (KIT - HoC), Dr. Brigitte Reiser (lpb), Paul Wiesen (KIT - Student)

-The workshop will also be enriched by other participants from the fields of democracy education and student participation.
+The workshop was also be enriched by other participants from the fields of democracy education and student participation.